claudiozuu/encryption-lifecycle-hardening/README.md

-# COMSEC Encryption Lifecycle Automation & Risk Dashboard
+# CELARD - COMSEC Encryption Lifecycle Automation & Risk Dashboard

 CELARD is a **demo-ready** (sanitized) project that shows how to build an **encryption / key lifecycle monitoring dashboard** and **automated notification workflow** using **Power BI + Power Automate + Outlook**.